ibm-cloud-docs/vpc/block_storage_vpc_expandable_data_volumes.md

 1. Click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit").
 Alternatively, click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions"), and select **Expand Block Storage volume**.

-1. In the panel, increase the volume size in GB up to 16,000 GB.
+1. In the panel, you can increase the volume size in GB increments.
 The maximum size that you can expand to is based on the selected profile.
 The UI indicates the maximum capacity for the selected profile.
-For a custom profile, you can expand the volume based on [sizing limits](/docs/vpc?topic=vpc-about-increasing-volume-capacity#expandable-volume-limitations).
 When you increase the size of the volume, max IOPS and throughput are calculated for the expanded volume.

-   Customers with special access to volume profiles within the defined performance family can expand their `sdp` volumes to the maximum capacity of 32,000 GB.
-   {: preview}

 1. Review the estimated monthly order summary and new pricing.